killmenot/node-settings-config/README.md

   ...
 ```

 The `application.js` file is a root configuration.
 Additional environments are located in `environments` folder as a separate file with the same name.
+You can also specify the location of `config` directory directly by using `process.env.CONFIG_DIR`

 ### Using external storage